jlacar/jlacar.github.io/coding/_posts/2023-12-22-aoc-day7-part1-overview.md

 The point is, rather than a literal reading of the code, I think about what the code means and verbalize my understanding.
 This verbalization is adjusted according to how I think it will be best received by whoever is listening at the moment.

-Listening to myself just now helped me find another refactoring.
+Listening to myself speaking for the code just now helped me find yet another opportunity to refactor.
 This happens to me quite often.
 I think it has to do with using two different channels of sensory input: the visual alongside the aural.
 When I _hear_ something that doesn't quite match what I'm _seeing_, it tells me there might be something off in the code.

 ### Getting on the same page